-What are people reading and watching in a global pandemic?
+Pip Adam and City Gallery Book Club return, with a twist.
+The world has been turned upside by Covid-19.
+Planes are grounded, galleries are closed, social distancing has become the new norm, and staying in is the new going out.
+What are people reading and watching in the global pandemic?
 Tiger King.
-Yes, but in a counterintuitive move, many are turning to books and films that are about a pandemic.
-In February, Penguin UK reported that sales of Albert Camus’s The Plague were up 150% on last year.
+Yes, but in a counterintuitive move, many are turning to books and films about pandemics.
+In February, Penguin UK reports that sales of Albert Camus’s The Plague are up 150% on last year.
 The novel sold out on Amazon and went swiftly into reprint.
 The 2011 Steven Soderbergh movie Contagion has also soared in popularity.
-According to Warner Brothers, the film was listed as No. 270 in its catalogue in December, but, since early 2020, it has jumped to No. 2, outranked only by the Harry Potter movies.
+According to Warner Brothers, it was number 270 in its catalogue in December, but has now jumped to number two, outranked only by the Harry Potter movies.

 The panel will discuss:

-- Contagion Stephen Soderbergh
+- Stephen Soderbergh Contagion

-- The Plague Albert Camus
+- Albert Camus The Plague

-- The American Exception Zadie Smith (The New Yorker, 10 April 2020)
+- Zadie Smith The American Exception (The New Yorker, 10 April 2020)

 Rosabel Tan is a writer, strategist, and producer.
-She is the Director of Satellites—a series of events, exhibitions, and encounters exploring the contemporary experience of the Asian diaspora in Aotearoa—and the founding editor of arts-and-culture publication The Pantograph Punch.
+She is the Director of Satellites (a series of events, exhibitions, and encounters exploring the contemporary experience of the Asian diaspora in Aotearoa) and the founding editor of arts-and-culture publication The Pantograph Punch.

 John Summers is the author of the non-fiction collection The Mermaid Boy (Hue and Cry Press, 2015).
 His essays have appeared in Sport, North and South, The Spinoff, and Newsroom.
 He was a finalist in the 2019 Voyager Media Awards, and, in 2016, won the non-fiction category in the Sunday Star Times short-story awards.